-Using the SCSI HostRAID feature
+Using the SCSI HostRAID feature to perform RAID level-1 configuration

 The instructions in this section describe how to access the SCSI HostRAID feature from the SCSISelect Utility program and perform an initial RAID level-1 configuration.
 If you install a different type of RAID adapter in the server, use the configuration method described in the instructions that come with that adapter to view or change SCSI settings for attached devices.